-Treating the symptoms only is not going to lead to a cure.
+Treating the symptoms only is not going to lead to the result you are looking for.
 So we recommend that these ulcer medications should be avoided at all costs as they can do more harm than good.
 Treatment should rather be directed at the underlying cause - 90% of cases will show that an infection of H. pylori in the stomach is to blame.

 Most of the remaining cause is the result of prolonged use of NSAID's.
 Stopping smoking is also a good idea!